SPECFEM/specfem2d/README.md

 ## Installation

-Instructions on how to install and use SPECFEM2D are available in the PDF manual located in directory doc/USER_MANUAL.
+Instructions on how to install and use `SPECFEM2D` are available in the

+- PDF manual located in directory: [doc/USER_MANUAL](doc/USER_MANUAL).

+- HTML manual (latest version): [specfem2d.readthedocs.io](http://specfem2d.readthedocs.io/)

 For a quick test, run the default example with these commands: